 Our prices are updated on a regular basis.
 However, to avoid large price increases or the disapointment of losing your desired property we suggest that soon after you have decided to buy, you arrange a viewing trip.
 This puts you in the right place at the right time to secure a property.

 Yes, all New properties receive a 10-year structural guarantee.
 With resale properties it will depend on the age of the property.
 For example, if the property is only 2 years old, there would be 8 years left of the structural guarantee.
 This would be transferred to you.

 You can request bank guarantees to insure your payments.
 This insurance costs between 1% and 2% of payments insured.
 You do not need to cover the total purchase price of the property, only the payments made up to the point of completion

 It depends if you buy a new property a key ready property or a re-sale property.
 You may have to wait between 6 and 18 months for a new property.
 If you cannot wait, a key ready property or a re-sale property may be more convenient.
 Generally, new builds are cheaper, have a longer guarantee and you can spread payments over a longer period.

-To cover all the additional costs of buying a property in Spain we suggest you add 10% to 12% of the purchase price of the property depending on its price.
-This is to cover 7% IVA (tax) and 3% to 5% for legal fees, notary fees and stamp duty.
-You will also have a charge of approximately 300 € to cover the changeover of water and electricity and SUMA contracts.
+To cover all the additional costs of buying a property in Spain we suggest you add 13% of the purchase price of the property depending on its price.
+This is to cover the 10% IVA (tax) and 3% for legal fees, notary fees and stamp duty.
+You will also have a charge of approximately 350 € to cover the changeover of water and electricity and SUMA contracts.